-In related diversification, an organization chooses to enter a market that is similar or related to its present operations.
+In related diversification, an organization chooses to enter a market with products/services that are similar or related to its present operations.
 This form of diversification is sometimes called concentric diversification because the organization develops a "circle" of related products.
-The general assumption underlying related diversification is that the organization will be able to obtain some level of synergy between the production/delivery, marketing, or technology of the core business and the new related product or service.
-For hospitals, the two primary reasons for diversifying in the 1990s were to introduce non-acute or sub-acute care services that reduce hospital costs and to offer a wider range of services to large employers and purchasing coalitions through capitated contracts.
+The general assumption underlying related diversification is that the organization will be able to obtain some level of synergy between the product or service.
+For hospitals, the two primary reasons for diversifying in the 1990s were to introduce non-acute or sub-acute care services that reduced hospital costs and offered a wider range of services to large employers and purchasing coalitions through capitated contracts.